Basic example#

 # Setting the load that needs to be fullfilled, either by power production or by buying from the market, depending on the above parameters

-Now we can compare the market price to the (constant) evalutation value of the water in the reservoirs.
-Endpoint descriptions are usually more complex, depending on reservoir levels and/or other reservoirs.
+Now we can compare the market price to the (constant) water value of the reservoirs.
+Water value descriptions are usually more complex, depending on reservoir levels and/or other reservoirs:

 # Plot market price and water value of reservoirs